 Add flaked fish and stir together gently to avoid breaking the fish and yam more, cook for another 2-3 minutes

-Finnaly, add chopped spinach, fold into porridge and cook for another 3 minutes.
+Finally, add chopped spinach (or any other green vegetable), fold into porridge and cook for another 3 minutes.

 Serve with sides of choice.